 - These self-monitoring plans should be integrated into the prevention and control of EHEC bacteria throughout the entire food production and distribution chain.

-- Finally, it recommends cooking minced beef burgers for young children to an internal temperature of 70° C for two minutes, as this would significantly reduce risk of EHEC illness.
+- Finally, it recommends cooking minced beef burgers for young children to an internal temperature of 70° C, as this would significantly reduce risk of EHEC illness.

 Detection and screening methods